Get

 Visit a Vet

-It is advisable to take your Bernese Mountain Dog to the veterinary if it is drooling more than usual.
-That could indicate an underlying health issue that may need urgent attention.
+It is advisable to take your Bernese Mountain Dog to the veterinarian if they are drooling more than usual.
+It could indicate an underlying health issue that may need urgent attention.

 But it would be best if you didn’t wait for your dog to get sick.
-Taking your Bernese Mountain Dog to the vet for regular checkups is advisable.
-That will help identify and treat any health issues before they become too severe or fatal.
+Taking your Bernese Mountain Dog to the vet for regular checkups is ideal.
+This way, they can identify and treat any health issues before they become too severe or fatal.

 How to Clean Drool Stains

 A Bernese Mountain Dog is a joy to have.
-But we cannot say the same about the stains it is likely to leave on your furniture or clothes.
-Dog drool stains are challenging to remove, especially if you let them sit long.
-Luckily, there are two effective methods you can try below.
+But you cannot say the same about the stains that they leave on your furniture or clothes.
+Dog drool stains are challenging to remove, especially if you let them sit.
+Luckily, there are two effective methods you can try.

-Mix ¼ cup of white vinegar with ¼ cup of water and add one teaspoon of baking soda and another teaspoon of dish detergent.
-Then using a spray bottle, apply the solution on the affected area without soaking it.
+Mix ¼ cup of white vinegar with ¼ cup of water, and add 1 teaspoon of baking soda and another teaspoon of dish detergent.
+Then using a spray bottle, apply the solution to the affected area without soaking it.

 Let the solution sit for 15 minutes if you are cleaning a fabric.
 You can use a damp cloth to remove the stain immediately on hard surfaces.